 You can configure a rate limit policy for a managed API.
 The rate limit policy controls the number of times API consumers can invoke the API during a designated time period.

 The API-specific rate limit overrides the organizational rate limit policy.
 For example, if the organizational rate limit is 10 invocations per second, and the API-specific rate limit is 20 invocations per second,

-API Manager rejects attempts to access the API after the 20 invocations per second limit is reached.
+rejects attempts to access the API after the 20 invocations per second limit is reached.
 The maximal rate limit that you can define is 3000 requests per minute.

-If a rate limit policy is not defined for a managed API, or if the API-specific rate limit policy is disabled,
+If a rate limit policy is not enabled for a managed API,

 When an API consumer attempts to access a managed API and access is denied due to a rate limit policy, the HTTP response includes a

 429 Too Many Requests

 API rate limit reached